btschwertfeger/BiasAdjustCXX/README.md

 ### Scaling-based techniques:

-- Delta (Change) Method\* (additive and multiplicative)
+- Delta (Change) Method (additive and multiplicative)
-- Linear Scaling\* (additive and multiplicative)
+- Linear Scaling (additive and multiplicative)
-- Variance Scaling\* (additive)
+- Variance Scaling (additive)

-\* All data sets must exclude the 29th February and every year must have 365 entries.
-This is not required when using the `--no-group` flag which can be used to apply the scaling techniques in such a way that the scaling factors are based on the whole time series at once.
-This enables the possibility to apply the BiasAdjustCXX tool to data sets with custom time scales for example to adjust monthly separated time series individually to match the techniques described by Teutschbein ([2012](https://doi.org/10.1016/j.jhydrol.2012.05.052)) and Beyer ([2020](https://doi.org/10.5194/cp-16-1493-2020)).
-On the other hand the long-term 31-day interval procedures are customized variations and prevent disproportionately high differences in the long-term mean values at the monthly transitions.
-Thats why the long-term 31-day interval variant is the preferred method and is enabled by default for all scaling-based techniques.
+#### General Notes:

-Except for the variance scaling, all methods can be applied on stochastic and non-stochastic climate variables.
+- Except for the variance scaling, all methods can be applied on stochastic and non-stochastic climate variables.
 Variance scaling can only be applied on non-stochastic climate variables.

   - Stochastic climate variables are those that are subject to random fluctuations and are not predictable.
 They have no predictable trend or pattern.
 Examples of stochastic climate variables include precipitation, air temperature, and humidity.

   - Non-stochastic climate variables, on the other hand, have clear trend and pattern histories and can be readily predicted.
 They are often referred to as climate elements and include variables such as water temperature and air pressure.

+- The Delta Method requires that the time series of the control period have the same length as the time series to be adjusted.

+<a name="notes-scaling"> </a>

+#### Notes regarding the scaling-based techniques:

+- All data sets must exclude the 29th February and every year must have 365 entries.
+This is not required when using the `--no-group` flag which can be used to apply the scaling techniques in such a way that the scaling factors are based on the whole time series at once.
+This enables the possibility to apply the BiasAdjustCXX tool to data sets with custom time scales for example to adjust monthly separated time series individually to match the techniques described by Teutschbein ([2012](https://doi.org/10.1016/j.jhydrol.2012.05.052)) and Beyer ([2020](https://doi.org/10.5194/cp-16-1493-2020)).
+On the other hand the long-term 31-day interval procedures are customized variations and prevent disproportionately high differences in the long-term mean values at the monthly transitions.
+Thats why the long-term 31-day interval variant is the preferred method and is enabled by default for all scaling-based techniques.

 ---